 VxFS reduces system failure recovery times by tracking file system activity in the VxFS intent log.
 This feature records pending changes to the file system structure in a circular intent log.
 The intent log recovery feature is not readily apparent to users or a system administrator except during a system failure.
 During system failure recovery, the VxFS fsck utility performs an intent log replay, which scans the intent log and nullifies or completes file system operations that were active when the system failed.
 The file system can then be mounted without completing a full structural check of the entire file system.
+See "Using the log Option for Data Integrity" for more information on using the mount option.
 Replaying the intent log may not completely recover the damaged file system structure if there was a disk hardware failure; hardware problems may require a complete system check using the fsck utility provided with VxFS.

-Intent Log Resizing
+VxFS Intent Log Resizing

 The VxFS intent log is allocated when the file system is first created.
 The size of the intent log is based on the size of the file system-the larger the file system, the larger the intent log.
-The maximum default intent log size for disk layout Versions 4, 5, and 6 is 16 megabytes.
+The maximum default intent log size for disk layout Version 6 is 64 megabytes.